 - 1 package of dry yeast

-- ½ cup non-fat vegan Greek yogurt (or regular non-fat Greek yogurt)
+- ½ cup non-fat Greek yogurt or dairy-free yogurt

 - 1 Tablespoon olive oil or avocado oil